Unhall0w3d/UnHall0w3d.github.io/_posts/2019-08-09-vmware-esxi-vcsa-lab-setup.md

 1. *Network Adapter > Open Network and Sharing Center > Change Adapter Settings > Ethernet 0 > Properties*
 2. *Internet Protocol Version 4 (TCP/IPv4) > Properties*

+    ```text
         Use the following IP address: (Change to match your internal network address space, and default gateway -- these are sample settings)
             10.255.255.164 <-- IP within /24 network of 10.255.255.X
             255.255.255.0 <-- /24 Subnet Mask
             10.255.255.1 <-- Default GW/Router to ISP
         Use the following DNS server addresses (Change the 2nd to match your internal network DNS ip -- these are sample settings)
             127.0.0.1 <-- Localhost (DNS server)
             10.255.255.1 <-- Default GW/Router to ISP
+    ```

 3. Click OK
 4. Close